 I’m no primitivist; I happen to like bicycles, washing machines and electric guitars, and I believe it is possible to live in a sustainable system that produces such things.
 But ‘primitivist dystopia’?
 The authors give no citations for any genuinely primal society, nor any evidence whatsoever that ‘abundance’ is a concomitant of technical progress.
 In fact, like Bregman, they don’t seem to be interested in how humans have lived for most of history.

-S&W are right, the hard-core primitivist position of returning to the trees is silly — but completely ignoring the lessons of the longest and sanest period in human history (which even Marx didn’t do) is even more foolish.
+S&W are right, the hard-core primitivist position of returning to the trees is a bit silly — but completely ignoring the lessons of the longest and sanest period in human history (which even Marx didn’t do) is even more foolish.
 Why would the authors do this?
 Here’s a clue…

 The full development of synthetic freedom… requires a reconfiguration of the material world in accordance with the drive to expand our capacities for action.
 It demands experimentation with collective and technological augmentation, and a spirit that refuses to accept any barrier as natural and inevitable.
 Cyborg augmentations, artificial life, synthetic biology and technologically mediated reproduction are all examples of this elaboration.

-Hm.
-Can’t see a problem there.
+Can’t see a problem there!
 ‘Augmenting’ the human body with high-tec prosthetics?
 Tinkering with genetics to produce fifty foot long salmon?
 Growing disease-free humans in vats?
 In fact not only disease free, but gender-free (‘synthetic forms of biological reproduction would enable a newfound equality between the sexes’).
 I’m sure all that’ll work out alright.
 After all there’s never been a problem before with humanity putting inordinate faith in machines and buggering around with natural processes.